 Characterize the level and cell composition of the UCB-derived HSC population and sub-population and evaluate their functionality in vitro, focusing on their proliferative capacity, differentiation, and activity state.
 Objective 2.
 Identify molecular mechanisms associated with phenotypic and functional changes in UCB-derived HSC, specifically DNA alternation and RNA gene expression.
 Objective 3.
 Detect correlations between patient clinical and demographic factors and changes in UCB-derived HSC.
 Objective 4.
 Evaluate the reconstitution capacity of UCB-derived HSC in vivo in a humanized mice model.

-Proposal Significance: Our proposal will contribute new basic and clinical knowledge at four levels. a).
-A basic understanding of pregnancy complications on UBC HSCs biological changes will be critical new knowledge. b) The proposal uses a multi-OMICS strategy to provide critical data in different HSC biology levels: genomic, transcriptomic, and proteomics. c) We will combine in vitro and in vivo techniques to reinforce our results and gain complementary knowledge. d) We will identify the physiologic and molecular mechanisms associated with UBC HSC changes due to pregnancy complications.
+Proposal Significance: Our proposal will contribute new basic and clinical knowledge at four levels.
+1. A basic understanding of pregnancy complications on UBC HSCs biological changes will be critical new knowledge.
+2. The proposal uses a multi-OMICS strategy to provide critical data in different HSC biology levels: genomic, transcriptomic, and proteomics.
+3. We will combine in vitro and in vivo techniques to reinforce our results and gain complementary knowledge.
+4. We will identify the physiologic and molecular mechanisms associated with UBC HSC changes due to pregnancy complications.
 We expect our work to yield crucial data for advancing basic, transitional, and clinical research on HSCs.
-This includes new evidence between microenvironment changes, such as metabolic and oxidative stress-related factors due to pregnancy complications, and the impairing development of HSC lineages and functional properties.
+This data includes new evidence between microenvironment changes, such as metabolic and oxidative stress-related factors due to pregnancy complications, and the impairing development of HSC lineages and functional properties.
 These data could potentially affect patient care in cell banking by reducing the time and cost required to evaluate, process, and store UCB-derived HSCs.
 Additionally, our proposal could improve the success of transplant procedures by enabling an enhanced selection of UCB units for suitable recipients.

 III.
 Detailed Description of the Proposed Research